 So next time you have a meeting or phone call you think may be difficult, or an opportunity to get someone to agree with your idea, try entering their world and see how much easier it is for both of you.

-If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our experienced fundraising consultants.
+If you’ve found this article helpful and you would like more information, contact us online or call +44 (0)20 7978 1516 and speak to one of our experienced consultants.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.